Библиотека сайта rus-linux.net

 will almost always fail with

-permission denied by remote
+permission denied by remote--they

 are usually not listed under